 \section{Abstract}

-Reward-based fine-tuning aims to steer a pretrained diffusion or flow-based generative model toward higher-reward samples while remaining close to the pretrained model.
-Although existing methods are motivated by different perspectives such as Soft RL, GFlowNets, etc., we show that many can be written under a common framework, which we call \emph{reward score matching} (RSM).
-Under this view, alignment becomes score matching toward a reward-guided target, and the main differences across methods reduce to the construction of the {\em value-guidance estimator} and the {\em effective optimization strength} across timesteps.
-This unification clarifies the bias--variance--compute tradeoffs of existing designs and distinguishes core optimization components from auxiliary mechanisms that add complexity without clear benefit.
-Guided by this perspective, we develop simpler redesigns that improve alignment effectiveness and compute efficiency across representative settings with differentiable and black-box rewards.
+Reward-based fine-tuning steers a pretrained diffusion or flow-based generative model toward higher-reward samples while remaining close to the pretrained model.
+Although existing methods are derived from different perspectives, we show that many can be written under a common framework, which we call \emph{reward score matching} (RSM).
+Under this view, alignment becomes score matching against a value-guided target, and the main differences across methods reduce to the construction of the {\em value-guidance estimator} and the {\em effective optimization strength} across timesteps.
+This unification clarifies the bias--variance--compute tradeoffs of existing designs, and distinguishes core optimization components from auxiliary mechanisms that add complexity without clear benefit.
+Guided by this perspective, we develop simpler, more efficient redesigns across representative differentiable and black-box reward alignment tasks.
 Overall, RSM turns a seemingly fragmented collection of reward-based fine-tuning methods into a smaller, more interpretable, and more actionable design space.